huchlab/sequencing-docker-stacks/README.md

 - [muon](https://github.com/scverse/muon) — Multi-modal omics analysis
 - Integration of transcriptomics, epigenomics, and proteomics
 - Factor analysis and dimensionality reduction across modalities

-**Common Use Cases:**

-- Integrate RNA-seq with ATAC-seq data
-- Analyze CITE-seq (protein + RNA) experiments
-- Discover coordinated patterns across data types
-- Multi-modal single-cell analysis
-- Systems-level understanding of biological processes

-**Not sure which to choose?** Start with the container matching your data type.
-You can always switch containers later — your notebooks will work across all of them!

 ## Getting Started